zhafen/zhafen.github.io/_pages/home.md

 ## About Me

 I am the McCue Prize Postdoctoral Fellow at UC Irvine, working primarily with [Dean James Bullock](https://sites.uci.edu/bullock/) on the astrophysics of galaxies.
-I am currently exploring opportunities in data science, finance, consulting, software development, or other fields beyond astrophysics.
+I am currently exploring opportunities in data science, finance, consulting, software development, and other fields beyond astrophysics.

 Highlights of my work include
 * using natural-language processing to analyze hundreds of thousands of scientific abstracts,